kirchners-manta/multifidelity-water/README.md

 - `build`: Build an `.hdf5` file containing the models and their parameters as requested by the user through the command line (using default values if not specified).
 - `chemmod-prep`: Preparations for the chemical model (i.e., generating input files for LAMMPS)
 - `chemmod-post`: Postprocessing of the chemical model (i.e., calculating the MSD and the diffusion coefficient)
+- `mfmc-prep`: Preparations for the multifidelity Monte Carlo (i.e., calculating the correlations between the models)

 The program operates on an HDF5 file containing information on the models.
 The current file structure is (omitting attributes):